-Jacksonville Firearm & Weapon Sentencing Enhancement Lawyers
+Jacksonville Firearm & Weapon Sentencing Enhancement Lawyer

 The Florida legislature has enhanced certain offenses if firearms or weapons were involved.
 This means that for those specified offenses, the maximum possible penalty is increased and the judge can sentence you to a much longer sentence.
 This is different than the 10/20/life portion of the statute, which places a minimum mandatory sentence on certain firearm offenses.
-If you, or a loved one, is charged with a firearm crime where an enhancement applies, call the experienced Jacksonville criminal defense lawyers of SLG Law today to discuss your case.
+If you, or a loved one, is charged with a firearm crime where an enhancement applies, call the experienced Jacksonville criminal defense lawyer of LGL today to discuss your case.

 The Florida Legislature has enacted a specific statute to increase the maximum possible sentence for crimes when a firearm or weapon is used.
 For certain offenses, the inclusion of a firearm or weapon will enhance the sentence to the next higher degree.
 For example, a second degree felony punishable by up to fifteen (15) years would be enhanced to a first degree felony punishable by up to thirty (30) years in prison.

 - Whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is an essential element, and during the commission of such felony, you:

 - any weapon or firearm or during the commission of such felony, or